 Prior to joining Spark Therapeutics, Dan was a managing director at Centerview Partners, where he served as a founding member of Centerview’s healthcare advisory practice.
 Primarily focused in the life sciences sector, Dan has extensive expertise in corporate strategy, mergers and acquisitions, and partnering, and he has advised on more than $50 billion in biopharma transactions.
 Prior to Centerview, Dan worked at Merrill Lynch in its healthcare investment banking group and as a management consultant in the life sciences practice at PRTM.

 Dan earned a B.S. in engineering from Cornell University and an M.B.A. in healthcare management from the Wharton School of the University of Pennsylvania.

 Joseph La Barge, J.D.

-Lisa also has held roles in compensation and HR business partnering with Franklin Templeton Investments and Applied Biosystems.
+Lisa also has held roles in human resources with Franklin Templeton Investments, Applied Biosystems and Goldman Sachs.

 Lisa holds an M.B.A. from Rutgers University School of Business and a B.A. in psychology from Pennsylvania State University.

 Dr. Federico Mingozzi is the chief scientific officer at Spark Therapeutics, bringing two decades of experience in gene therapy, immunology, as well as biochemistry and molecular biology in both industry and academic settings.